 - Voter registration and the update of voter registration documents onto the statewide community network

-- Responsible for Early Voting and Early Voting Sites
+- Early Voting and Early Voting Sites

 - Absentee by Mail Voting, including 65+ Program

 - Voting at Nursing Homes

 - Administering special programs for persons with disabilities to include those voters who are hospitalized

 - Community outreach efforts to promote voter education and participation